Social Media User's Guide

 Please consult the Family Educational Rights and Privacy Act (FERPA) if you have any questions about the privacy of student records.

 - If there is a emergency or crisis situation, do not post about it on social media unless you are directed to do so by the Emergency Operations Group.

 Some social media platforms like Facebook, LinkedIn, and Google+ require a page to be created and managed through one or more personal accounts rather than a legal entity like a company or college.
 For those types of platforms, we recommend that multiple individuals from your department or program be given full administrative authority over your account.

 When anyone who has access to manage a Whitman social media site via a personal account is no longer employed at Whitman, his or her access to manage the site should be removed immediately.

 For those accounts that are being administered with a shared account name and password, when anyone who has been given the login information for the account is no longer employed at Whitman, the password should be changed immediately.
 Usernames and/or passwords should not be shared with anyone not authorized to manage a site.

 Regardless of whether there have been any changes to the administrators of a social media site, or whether the account is being managed through a personal account or a shared account, passwords used to access Whitman social media accounts should be changed frequently.
-Password changes for shared accounts should be communicated to everyone that uses the account using a secure method (for example, by using http://lockify.com to create an encrypted message).
+Password changes for shared accounts should be communicated to everyone that uses the account using a secure method.

 Whether you are using a shared alias and password or a personal account to manage a social media site, please make sure you are following WCTS' guidelines for creating a strong password.

 This guide is expected to evolve and change with the changes in social media.
-If you have any questions about these guidelines, please contact Gina Ohnstad, Director of Media and Public Relations (509-527-5739, firstname.lastname@example.org).
+If you have any questions about these guidelines, please contact Bryce Heuett, Digital and Social Media Specialist (509-527-5768, email@example.com).